 I returned to Hayle Towans on a beautiful winter’s morning, with cormorants hanging their wings out to dry on the beach.
 The sun lit up St Ives across the bay.
-Behind me, the extensive re-development of Hayle Harbour continued, as in my autumn visit.
+Behind me, Hayle Harbour had been redeveloped and cleaned up, now a bright and positive environment.
 The clear light showed off Godrevy lighthouse in the distance.
 The beach felt harmonious and settling.

 With artist Tanya, who explains what the beach means to her.

 On the western side of the Hayle estuary lies Porthkidney beach, with fine views from Godrevy Lighthouse right round to St Ives, via Gwithian, Hayle and Carbis Bay beaches.
 At low tide, like on this re-visit, there are acres of golden sands and it’s a favourite with dog walkers.
 The are extensive dunes behind the beach, interspersed with gun emplacements from World War 2, when Hayle was an important munitions and fuel additives location.

 The many uses of the beach for Heather and Martin.

 The scene at low tide on Porthkidney beach in Hayle.

 This is an under-used beach with an accessible car park and lots of wonderful fine sand with great views.
 Get to it quickly, before the Hayle harbour improvements attract bucket loads of visitors when they’re finished.
 Hayle Towans 2 is one of my favourite films.
 No toilets at the moment, but that may change with the improvements to the area.
 There is both history here, with weapons storage during the war, and innovation through the Wave Hub technology, just installed.
 A fascinating visit, which gives a glimpse of how sustainable, innovative employment and unspoilt nature can co-exist.